Why does the sky turn pink at sunset?

 Image by NASA is licensed under the public domain.

-When sunlight passes through the atmosphere, it is scattered in all directions due to all the gases and particles in the air.
-Blue light is more susceptible to this scattering because of its shorter wavelength.
-This is why we see a blue sky most of the time.
+When sunlight passes through the Earth's atmosphere, it is scattered in all directions due to all the gases and particles in the air.
+Shorter wavelengths, like blue light, are more susceptible to this scattering, which is why we see a blue sky most of the time.

 Why does the sky appear red/pink/orange during sunset and sunrise?

-During a sunrise and sunset, the Sun's light has to travel a greater distance to us.
+During a sunrise and sunset, the Sun's light has to travel a greater distance through the atmosphere to reach us.
 This presents more opportunities for the shorter-wavelength blues and violets to be scattered, leaving longer-wavelength yellows, oranges, and reds to be more visible.

 Image by NASA is licensed under the public domain.